welai/dual-range-bar/readme.md

 # Dual range bar

-A minimum scrolling bar/slider with two sliders that can be used for range scrolling/selection.
+A minimal scrolling bar/slider with two sliders that can be used for range scrolling/selection.

 Demo: https://celestialphineas.github.io/dual-range-bar